onlyhead/gridmap/README.md

 # GridMap Navigation Library

 A dual-layer navigation mapping library built on the **Zoneout ecosystem** for robot navigation.
-Features mandatory O_MAP + C_MAP pairs at each elevation level with PGM standard compliance.
+Features mandatory OCCUPANCY + COST pairs at each elevation level with PGM standard compliance.

 ## 🚀 Quick Start